How Data May Solve the World's Circular Economy Challenges

 Unless a business does all of its designing, producing, intaking, separating and refurbishing-recycling-repackaging under one roof, a strong network of partnerships is necessary to make the circular economy concept viable enough to turn trash into treasure.
 Working with an end-to-end manufacturing solutions provider can make this one-stop shop approach a reality.

 Closing the Circle: Jabil's Design-to-Dust Approach

-An example of one of the ways Jabil approaches the circular economy is Design-to-Dust.
+An example of one of the ways Jabil manages the circular economy is with the Design-to-Dust approach.
 This philosophy creates end-to-end solutions for customers by starting with the conception of a simple idea and ending with the decommission and deconstruction of the product, such as cloud data centers, at its end-of-life.

 With some of our customers, this means assembling and shipping their electronic devices in the facility where those same devices are recycled and redeployed as new products.
 While the reclaimed materials are being used for different devices the second time around, costs and carbon emissions typically generated are reduced through a multi-company recycling process.
 The customer using the recycled materials also eliminates emissions that would otherwise come from raw material extraction and transport.
 This compressed and circular supply chain strategy aligns with Jabil's five-year sustainability goal of engaging in six circular economy projects by 2026, as well as UN Sustainable Development Goal #12 — Ensure Sustainable Consumption and Production Patterns.

 By striving to build a circular economy at the earliest product design phases, manufacturers can be more selective — from the materials to the assembly methods required — to ensure a more sustainable design that aligns with business goals.
 Across all industries, from healthcare and automotive to retail and packaging, sound design principles coupled with the use of data helps create stronger circularity in the product lifecycle.